remacs/remacs/rust_src/remacs-sys/README.md

     }
 ```

-Note, foreign functions are considered unsafe so the call is wrapped in a `unsafe` block.
+Note, foreign functions are considered unsafe so the call is wrapped in an `unsafe` block.

 ## Example: `Lisp_Hash_Table` struct ported to Rust